 List of members

 A list of members is kept and distributed to meetings.
 It is not circulated outside Friends circles, and Members and Attenders are only included in the printed booklet with their permission.
-Download a consent form and hand it in to overseers in your local meeting - please!
+To be included in the book, please download a consent form and hand it in to overseers (also known pastoral support Friends) in your local meeting.

 Contacts for Scotland General Meeting

-- Administrator - Marion Sharkey, scotfriends [at] gmail.com
+- Administrator - Jane Booth scotfriends [at] gmail.com

-- Newsletter Editor - Margaret Peacock, nmjpeacock [at] yahoo.co.uk
+- Newsletter Editor - Amer Syed amer.s.syed [at] gmail.com

-- Clerk of Trustees - Martin Burnell (Please contact via Administrator)
+- Clerk of Trustees - Robin Waterston (Please contact via Administrator)

 Area Meetings (previously known as Monthly Meetings) were originally intended to hold monthly business meetings, but the distances in Scotland mean that our Area Meetings meet less frequently.
 The four Scottish Area Meetings (North Scotland, East Scotland, South East Scotland and West Scotland) are made up of 33 local meetings.
 (An Area Meeting is roughly equivalent to a presbytery.)
 The business conducted at Area Meeting includes membership, marriage arrangements, ownership of property etc. Area Meetings send representatives to other bodies, including the national executive committee (for historical reasons, called Meeting for Sufferings) which meets five times a year at Friends' House in London.

-Local Meetings (previously sometimes called Preparative Meetings: Find a meeting in Scotland) are the worshipping groups which meet regularly, usually on Sundays.
+Local Meetings (Find a meeting in Scotland) are the worshipping groups which meet regularly, usually on Sundays.
 A Quaker Meeting for Worship is based on silence, an expectant silence of waiting, in which we seek to come nearer to each other and to God.
 Occasionally a Meeting will pass in total silence.
 The silence may be broken if someone feels compelled by the Spirit to speak, pray or read.
 The Meeting ends after about an hour with the shaking of hands.